CitizenLabDotCo/citizenlab/docs/README.md

 ### Added
 - Folder admin rights
 - The 'from' and 'reply-to' emails can be customized by cluster.
+- When a survey requires the user to be signed-in, we now show the sign in/up form directly on the page when not logged in (instead of the green infobox with a link to the sign-up popup)

 ### Fixed
 - 'reply-to' email occurred twice, now only occurs once.